 At the time of the outbreak of the Great War (1914-1918) there were two Polish Universities in existence in the Partitioned Territory which was later restored as the Polish State.
 One was in Cracow and the other in Lwow.
-In the latter town there was in addition a technical University College and Veterinary College, founded in 1881.
-There was also an Agricultural College in Dublany.
-There was a University and a Technical University College in Warsaw, but these had been taken over by the Russians and was therefore boycotted by Polish students.
-In the year 1910-1911 there were altogether 10,000 students in the Universities of Cracow and Lwow and in the Lwow Technical University College.
+In the latter town there was in addition a School of Engineering and Veterinary College, founded in 1881.
+There was also an Agricultural School in Dublnay.
+There was a University and a Polytechnic in Warsaw, but these had been taken over by the Russians and was therefore boycotted by Polish students.
+In the year 1910-1911 there were altogether 10,000 students in the Universities of Cracow and Lwow and in the Lwow School of Engineering.

-In 1915-16, a Unversity and a Technical University College were organised in Warsaw; shortly after the restoration of Poland in 1918, Universities were founded in both Poznan and Vilna in 1919.
+In 1915-16, a University and a School of Engineering were organised in Warsaw; shortly after the restoration of Poland in 1918, Universities were founded in both Poznan and Vilna in 1919.
 A mining Academy was set up in Cracow and a private Catholic University was founded in Lublin.
-Agricultural Courses which had been taking place in Warsaw since 1905, led to the formation of a College of Rural Economy.
-Courses in Commerce developed into the College of Commerce, and certain private courses led to the formation of the so-called Wolna Wszechnica Polska-the Private University in Warsaw, with an extra-mural Department in Lodz.
-A College of Dentistry and an Academy of Fine Arts were founded in Warsaw.
+Agricultural Courses which had been taking place in Warsaw since 1905, led to the formation of a Higher School of Rural Economy.
+Courses in Commerce developed into the Higher School of Commerce, and certain private courses led to the formation of the so-called Wolna Wszechnica Polska-the Private University in Warsaw, with an extramural Department in Lodz.
+A School of Dentistry and an Academy of Fine Arts were founded in Warsaw.
 An Academy of this nature had already existed in Cracow.
-At the same time other private colleges were started such as Colleges of Commerce in Poznan and in Cracow, a College of Foreign Commerce in Lwow, a College of Political Science and a College of Journalism in Warsaw.
-Before the outbreak of the present war there were 28 Universities and Colleges in Poland.
-The number of students attending them was increasing rapidly and in 1933-34 the total number was 49,600.
-This means 1.4 to the thousand, whereas in England and Wales for 1932 the figure was 1.2 per thousand, in France 1.8.
+At the same time other private colleges were started, such as Colleges of Commerce in Poznan and in Cracow, a College of Foreign Commerce in Lwow, a School of Political